 Unfortunately, some loan servicers have led borrowers into forbearance or income-driven plans even when these approaches were unnecessary and cost them extra money in the long run.

 Because your loan servicer might not always give you the best guidance, it’s crucial to empower yourself with knowledge about your student loans.
-Learn about your options for repayment, and use student loan calculators to estimate the long-term costs of your loans.
+Learn about your options for repayment (and how to switch student loan servicers if necessary).